-The content and extent of the information to be provided has to be determined having regard to the qualities and characteristics of the product.
-The ways the product is submitted to the attention of the public, including for instance packaging, warnings, handbooks, instructions and intermediaries, also have to be taken into account to this end.
+The content and extent of the information to be provided has to be determined with regard to the qualities and characteristics of the product.
+The ways the product is submitted to the attention of the public, including, for instance, packaging, warnings, handbooks, instructions and intermediaries, also have to be taken into account to this end.